 If you are lucky enough to have a real life teacher, then he or she will most likely determine the method by which you learn your powwowing.
-But don't limit yourself to just that.
-Nowadays there is more information available from a number of different practitioners and we all have our own unique twist on the system, so you have lots of room for personalization.

 "In the earlier ages, religion was closely interlocked with mysticism and magic.
 Today, in this country it is the religious people who believe the more strongly in the power of pow-wowing; and pow-wowing derives it's power from the Christian religion and the Bible.
 Both depend for their success upon faith and are in sympathy in many ways." -The Pow-Wow Book, A Monroe Aurand, 1929

 Since powwowing is a system derived from Christian folk tradition and faith in Christ, you should seriously devote some time to your own faith and questioning what you actually believe, exploring your current religious/philosophical/spiritual views, and so forth.
 You don't need to become a hardcore churgh-goer in order to powwow, but you do need to be a Christian.
 In addition to this, an understanding of astrological influences as well as the history of mysticism in Pennsylvania will be beneficial.
 You will also need to reconcile your practice of magic with the false idea that Christians should not practice magic.
 Many Christians take a literalist view of the Bible (which doesn't really work in modern times) and many do not.
 You must come to terms with this on your own.

 "If pow-wowing is healing by Divine power, it might be well to inquire into the methods of the Master, who cured many persons, and who said John 14:12-"He that believeth on me, the works that I do shall he do also." - A Monroe Aurand, 1929